 Themes interact with databases and PHP.

-For that purpose, if your theme is old and not updated, you could have issues.
-So update the theme and then upgrade the PHP version.
+For that purpose, you could have issues if your theme is old and needs to be updated.
+So, update the theme and then upgrade the PHP version.
 If you cannot update the theme for different reasons, downgrade the PHP to a more stable performance.

 It should solve the 500 error.